History of Qantas: The jet age: 1959 to 1992

 The first jet aircraft on the Australian register (and the 29th 707 built) was registered VH-EBA and named City of Canberra.
-This aircraft returned to Australia as VH-XBA in December 2006 for display in the Qantas Founders Outback Museum at Longreach, Queensland.
+This aircraft returned to Australia as VH-XBA in December 2006 for display in the Qantas Founders Museum at Longreach.
 The Boeing 707-138 was a shorter version of the Boeing 707 that was ordered only by Qantas.
 The first Qantas jet service was on 29 July 1959 from Sydney to San Francisco via Nadi and Honolulu.
 On 5 September 1959 Qantas became the third airline to fly jets across the North Atlantic, after BOAC and Pan Am, operating between London and New York as part of the service from Sydney.
 All of the turbojet aircraft were converted to upgraded turbofan engines in 1961 and were rebranded as V-Jets from the Latin vannus meaning fan.
 While jets superseded Super Constellations on the Kangaroo and Southern Cross services, they remained flying on the Wallaby Route.

 Air travel grew substantially in the early 1960s, so Qantas ordered the larger Boeing 707-338C series of aircraft.
 While waiting for these to be delivered, Qantas operated six deHavilland Comet 4 aircraft wet-leased from BOAC between 7 November 1959 to 30 May 1963.
 The aircraft were crewed by BOAC flight and cabin crew and featured Qantas titles on the fuselage in place of the BOAC titles.
 In 1966 the airline diversified its business by opening the 450-room Wentworth Hotel in Sydney.
 The same year, Qantas placed early options on the new Concorde airliner but the orders were eventually cancelled.
 Also in 1966, the Fiesta route opened from Sydney to London via Fiji, Tahiti, Mexico City, Acapulco, Nassau and Bermuda.
 In September 1965 Qantas launched the first V-Jet service on the Kangaroo Route, via Kuala Lumpur, Malaysia.